economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 **We try to avoid:**

 - Normalising 'maleness' or 'whiteness' in the way that data is aggregated, labelled and understood.
-- Acting on techno-utopian belief systems which ignore the social dynamics of human beings.
 - Hurriedly moving through conflict with the goal of "stopping" rather than "understanding" the problem.
 - Engaging with misogynistic and chauvinistic attitudes and behaviour.